danialrp/laravel-farapayamak/README.md

 ```bash
 composer require danialpanah/farapayamak
 ```
 **This package supports Laravel auto-discovery feature.
-If you are using this feature no need further actions required, otherwise follow below steps.**
+If you are using this feature no need any further actions required, otherwise follow below steps.**

 * Add the service provider to your `providers[]` array in `config/app.php` in your laravel application:
 ```php